jessicakaye/salesforce-einstein-sentiment-analysis/README.md

 5. Create classes in Salesforce Developer.

-... * JWT & JWT Bearer classes obtained originally from https://github.com/salesforceidentity/jwt.
+⋅⋅⋅ *JWT & JWT Bearer classes obtained originally from https://github.com/salesforceidentity/jwt.

 6. Find text to analyze.

-6. Take response from Eistein API and use somewhere.
+7. Take response from Eistein API and use somewhere.